 As drafters, we expect our first couple picks to be automatic, players who will sit atop any roster at the end of the season.
 Their contribution should be impactful, one that can be counted on every time they take the football field.
 Of course, it wouldn’t be fantasy football without an early-round player getting injured during the preseason or the first couple of weeks of the regular season, sending them to the sidelines for a significant amount of games, or even ending their entire season before it even began.

 Sadly, those premature injuries are an inevitable part of the game, something fantasy owners really can’t do anything about.
 But what about the guys who are drafted within the first few rounds who just don’t pan out as expected?
 That significant drop in points can easily be a difference-maker throughout the season, considering those players' projections were among the top in the league.
 If we could somehow predict which players forecasted among the first two rounds would falter, or produce much less than their expectations, we could get an edge on the competition and save ourselves some heartache along the way.

-Just nine backs fit the criteria outlined above from 2015 through the 2021 season, with only two from last year.
+Just 12 backs fit the criteria outlined above from 2015 through the 2022 season, with three coming from last year.

 |Player||Year||Team||G||ADP||POS ADP||END RANK (Half PPR/G)||Half-PPR POINTS/Game|

 Poor Offensive Lines, Lack of Targets, or Just Not Very Good?